-You have likely seen lots of news about Congress trying to agree on a budget for the next fiscal year (which actually started on October 1st).
+November 4, 2021—You have likely seen lots of news about Congress trying to agree on a budget for the next fiscal year (which actually started on October 1).
 This has delayed the annual appropriations bills (since you have to know how much you can spend before you allocate how you spend it).
 However, our research funding priorities at the National Institutes of Health, Department of Defense, and CDC look promising once the bigger, unrelated issues, are resolved.
 Nice work, again, NFXF Advocates!

-These past few months we have worked to support several initiatives to help create opportunities for better lives for those living with Fragile X and other intellectual/developmental disabilities, including:
+These past few months we’ve worked to support several initiatives to help create opportunities for better lives for those living with Fragile X and other intellectual and developmental disabilities, including:

 Our success is based on partnerships.
-That is why I work closely with other like-minded groups to advance our causes and serve in leadership roles at both the EveryLife Foundation, as co-chair of the Public Policy Committee, and on the executive committee for the Friends of the National Center for Birth Defects and Developmental Disorders at the CDC.
+That’s why we work closely with other like-minded groups to advance our causes and serve in leadership roles at both the EveryLife Foundation and the Friends of the National Center for Birth Defects and Developmental Disorders at the CDC.

-But it is your partnership on NFXF Advocacy efforts that is critical to making a difference for all families living with Fragile X. Thank you – and I hope to see you at NFXF Advocacy Day 2022.
+But it’s your partnership on NFXF Advocacy efforts that is critical to making a difference for all families living with Fragile X. Thank you.